rpunnorath/test_python/README.md

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

-1. Setup the pip package manager:
+*.Setup the pip package manager:
 Check to see if your Python installation has pip.
 Enter the following in your terminal:pip -h,If you see the help text for pip then you have pip installed, otherwise download and install pip.